pschaus/book_lepl1402/source/part3.rst

 In this program, `checkTripleSum` goes through each possible combination of three elements in the input array.
 If it finds a triple that sums up to zero, it immediately returns true.
 If no such triple is found after checking all combinations, it returns false.
 Since there are :math:`n*(n-1)*(n-2)/6` possible combinations of three elements in an array of length :math:`n`, and we're checking each combination once, the time complexity of this method is :math:`\mathcal{O}(n^3)` and :math:`\Omega(1)`.
-The best case scenario occurs if the first three elements in the array sum to zero so that each of the loop executes only once before reaching the `return` instruction.
+The best case scenario occurs if the first three elements in the array sum to zero so that each loop is in its first iteration when the `return` instruction occurs.